 Latest news and studies about IBS

-On this page, we are publishing the latest news, studies, information and advice about IBS.
+On this page, we are publishing the latest news, studies, information and articles about IBS.
 Please check back regularly for updates.

 Is exercise safe when you have IBS?

-Not only is it safe, it's recommended and some kinds of exercise can help reduce stress and control your symptoms.
+Not only is it safe, but it's also recommended and some kinds of exercise can help reduce stress and control your symptoms.

 Migraines, tension headaches, and irritable bowel syndrome (IBS) have been found to share a common genetic link.